 Funding for social worker for the ABTA

-Since May 2018, BIF has sponsored the hiring of a social worker to provide support to new mothers who have experienced a traumatic birth.
+From May 2018 to March 2021, the BIF sponsored the hiring of a social worker to provide support to new mothers who have experienced a traumatic birth.

 The BIF has provided donations to Ronald McDonald House Charities to support children with brain injuries and their families.